Cascades in the dynamics of affine interval exchange transformations: Generic directions and Rauzy induction.

-We focus in this subsection on what happens for AIETs on which we apply Rauzy-Veech induction infinitely many times.
-First, remark that if we apply the induction on the same side infinitely many times, the length of the top interval of the corresponding side on the induced AIET is multiplied each time by a positive power of $2$, therefore it goes to infinity.
+We focus in this subsection on what happens for AIs on which we apply Rauzy-Veech induction infinitely many times.
+First, remark that if we apply the induction on the same side infinitely many times, the length of the top interval of the corresponding side on the induced AI is multiplied each time by a positive power of $2$, therefore it goes to infinity.
 Yet the total length of the subinterval is bounded by $1$ the length of the definition interval from which we started the induction.
-Thus the length of the interval has to be zero; this corresponds to the case where there is a saddle connection and it is included in the closed orbit case, since we chose to take $H(w)$ closed.
+Thus the length of the interval has to be zero; this corresponds to the case where there is an attractive saddle connection, considered as a part of the cases treated above since we chose to take $H(w)$ closed. \\

-In consequence, for an IET $T$ with parameter in $I - H$, we apply Rauzy-Veech induction infinitely many times, and the sequence of inductions we apply is not constant after a finite number of steps.
-Now let as above $D$ be the interval of definition of the given AIET, and $A, B \subset D$ be its two consecutive domain of continuity.
+In consequence, for an AI $T$ with parameter in $I - H$, we apply Rauzy-Veech induction infinitely many times, and the sequence of inductions we apply is not constant after a finite number of steps.
+Now let as above $D$ be the interval of definition of the given AI, and $A, B \subset D$ be its two intervals of continuity.
 Remark that the induction keeps the right end of $T(B)$ and the left end of $T(A)$ unchanged.
-Moreover the induction divides the length of one of the bottom interval (depending on which Rauzy-Veech induction we apply) by at least two.
-As a consequence, if we consider $I_n$ to be the open subinterval of $D$ on which we consider the first return map after the $n$-th induction, the limit of these nested intervals is
+Moreover the induction divides the length of one of the bottom interval (depending on which Rauzy-Veech induction we apply) by at least two because we iterate maps whose dilatation factor is at most $\frac{1}{2}$.
+In turn if we consider $I_n$ to be the open subinterval of $D$ on which we consider the first return map after the $n$-th induction, the limit of these nested intervals is

 By definition, this interval is disjoint from $T(D)$, and therefore

 Moreover, our definition of Rauzy-Veech induction implies that any point outside of the subinterval on which we consider the first return will end up in this subinterval in finite time.
 Thus